OliverM/omhome/README.md

       - unordered (all?) list items have poor leading
 - Generate index-creation functions using Enlive
   - Build xml feeds for each topic/keyword
+  - allow mini-articles to be woven in to main index only, if they're not given tags?
 - Integration (on those index pages & the post template):
   - twitter
   - github activity